egorsmkv/asr-datasets-cleaner/README.md

 1. Use https://huggingface.co/facebook/mms-lid-126 to detect the language in audio samples.

+2. Use https://github.com/pemistahl/lingua-py to detect the language in text samples.

-2. Use https://huggingface.co/skypro1111/mbart-large-50-verbalization to do text normalization of text samples (convert numerals to their text form, that is, $5 -> five dollars).
+3. Use https://huggingface.co/skypro1111/mbart-large-50-verbalization to do text normalization (convert numerals/abbreviations to their textual representation, that is, $5 -> five dollars).

 ## Details